Applying Manchester’s pandemic expertise in Kenya

 Knowledge sharing with international peers

-After caring for acutely ill patients in a high-intensity environment at Manchester Royal Infirmary, Manchester was in a position to share experiences with colleagues in Kenya to help them manage the current pandemic through treatment and prevention.
+After caring for acutely ill patients in Manchester, the University was in a position to share experiences with colleagues in Kenya to help them manage the current pandemic through treatment and prevention.

 Colleagues across the University used this opportunity to undertake the ambitious, in-depth study on the prevention and reduction of viral transmissions within crowded settlements.
 As an example, the role of Faculty of Science and Engineering was to look at novel materials for the construction and design of face masks.